eadsjr/git-meld/README.md

   * add a flag to prevent empty ref folder cleanup

 # CHANGELOG:
-1. Oct 20, 2015 - ? - Added significant safety checks, features and feedback.
+1. Oct 21, 2015 - ? - Added significant safety checks, features and feedback.
   * lots of error checking and failsafes added to git-*
-  * git-meld now passes most arguments through to merge
+  * git-meld now passes most arguments through to merge, and uses git-hide
   * git-hide will delete the hidden branch as cleanup if it fails to delete the original
   * git-hidden now displays the branch names correctly, even with extra folders
   * install.sh recieved a major upgrade